The biggest absolute emissions of CO2 come from China and the United States.

 - Levels of GDP.
 Countries with higher real incomes can afford to use more petrol and industrial production which causes pollution.
 By comparison, the lowest income countries have very limited industrial production and consumption of oil.

 - Focus of the economy.
-Economies based on oil (like Qatar, Bahrain and United Arab Emirates) have the highest levels of CO2 per capita.
+Economies based on oil (like Qatar, Russia have the highest levels of CO2 per capita.
 Qatar has a rate of 45.4 (off the chart) – small population but production based on oil exploration and oil refining.
+Some richer countries have reduced CO2 emissions, but are contributing to CO2 because they are importing goods from other countries, where the CO2 is produced.

 - Transport policy.
 Levels of petrol tax and balance of transport modes can influence CO2 emissions.
 Countries with the highest levels of car use lead to more CO2 emissions.
 (See: relative petrol prices around the world, e.g. compare US with western Europe)

 - Policies to reduce CO2 emissions.
 To meet global warming targets countries have adopted policies, such as carbon tax and regulation to reduce pollution.